 - Air out your home regularly by opening doors and windows.

-If after these actions you don’t perceive any improvement, or if the problem is more widespread than anticipated, or if your allergies worsen, call in South Carolina’s mold remediation specialists, Kingsley Water Damage Restoration to treat your home.
+If after these actions you don’t perceive any improvement, or if the problem is more widespread than anticipated, or if your allergies worsen, call in Columbia’s best mold removal company, Kingsley Water Damage Restoration to treat your home.

 The first thing we’ll do is have your environment tested by a Licensed Mold Assessment Consultant.
 If the results are positive, we’ll seal off the contaminated areas and set up air scrubbers to filter the air and remove mold spores.
 Then we’ll remove the mold, apply an anti-microbial solution and disinfect.
 Once we’re finished, we’ll suggest ways to help you maintain a healthy, mold-free environment for your family.